How to Calculate The Price For Your Handmade Goods

 .
 Batch ($1.8M/year)

-Samuel Davidson (from Nashville, Tennessee, USA) started Batch over 9 years ago.
+Samuel Davidson (from Nashville, Tennessee, USA) started Batch about 10 years ago.

 I’m Sam Davidson, a four-time entrepreneur and the co-founder and CEO of Batch.
 We are a regional gift and retail company specializing in offering Southern, handmade, small-batch gifts that are perfect for corporate events, meetings, weddings, and everyday use.
 We are based in Nashville, TN with our flagship retail store inside the historic Nashville Farmers Market.